tudat-team/tudat-space/docs/source/_src_getting_started/faq.rst

 How can I create a more detailed gravity field (i.e. higher degree and order spherical harmonic expansion)?
 ===========================================================================================================

 If you wish to create a more detailed gravity field of a Body, this is possible using the :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.from_file_spherical_harmonic` function.
 As one of the inputs it will take a file path which indicates where the spherical harmonic gravity field file is located.
 These should be stored in the resources directory.
 To return the full file path pointing to this gravity file, you can use the :func:`~tudatpy.io.get_gravity_models_path` function.
-Storing the output from :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.from_file_spherical_harmonic` under ``file``, you can then update a Body’s gravity field settings by overwriting the default gravity field with ``file``.
+Storing the output from :func:`~tudatpy.numerical_simulation.environment_setup.gravity_field.from_file_spherical_harmonic` under ``file``, you can then update a Body's gravity field settings by overwriting the default gravity field with ``file``.
 Make sure to do this *before* creating your environment.

 How can I add SPICE kernels myself?
 ===================================